villasite/sba/_posts/2020-05-20-friday-covid-talk.md

 ---
 **12 PM**

-We welcome Dr. Donna Perisse McFarland for this discussion on COVID-19.
+We welcome Dr. Donna Perisse McFarlane for this discussion on COVID-19.
 Part of the "On Time God Online" series.

 **Meeting ID: 979 480 457**
 <br>